ivoras/pwnedsqlite/README.md

 CREATE INDEX hashesh_hash ON hashes(hash);"
 ```

-And the resulting SQLite database's size is 87 GB in size.
+And the resulting SQLite database's size is 87 GB in size (847100000 records).
 That's over twice the size of the .txt file.

 ## Decompressing on the fly